Killing of disabled children in Uganda: Investigations

-The parliament of Uganda highly condemns "mercy" killing of newborn disabled children in Uganda as they regard it as an inhumane act.
+In 2018, Members of the European Parliament strongly condemned the "mercy" killing of disabled children in Uganda.

 Findings

 The European Parliament was involved in finding resolutions for the killings of disabled people in Uganda.
-They argued that the killings should not take place because: human rights should be respected at all times, everyone has a right to life despite their disabilities.
+They strongly condemned "the unjustifiable and inhumane killing of children and new-borns with disabilities", saying that "human dignity is inviolable and must be respected and protected at all times" and that "everyone has the right to life, regardless of their abilities and disabilities".
 People with disabilities are often excluded from community activities.
 Disabled children are usually hidden from the public, cast out, and even killed.
 Mothers of these children experience isolation from their extended families, while most of the fathers neglect their families.
 The Ugandan National Household Survey reports only record disabled people of age 5 and above, leaving out most children.
 7.1% of Ugandans, which is equivalent to 2.1 million people, are reported to be disabled.

 Actions and penalties

 In Uganda, the law prohibits discrimination against persons with physical, sensory, intellectual, or mental disabilities in employment, education, air travel and other transportation, access to health care, and the provision of other state services.

 However, the government's efforts in enforcing these laws have not been effective.

 The form of treatment given to people with disability has not been encouraging of late.
-A July report released by the National Council on Disability (NCD) indicated 55 percent of persons with disabilities lacked functional literacy skills, and only 33 percent studied to primary grade seven.
+A report released in 2012 by the National Council on Disability (NCD) indicated 55 percent of persons with disabilities lacked functional literacy skills, and only 33 percent studied to primary grade seven.
 The report found some children with mental disabilities were sometimes denied food and were tied to trees and beds with ropes in order to control their movements.
 The report further stated the needs of children with autism and learning difficulties were ignored due to an insufficient number of special needs schools.

 Government agencies responsible for protecting the rights of persons with disabilities included the Ministry of State for Disabled Persons, the NCD, and the Ministry of Gender, Labor, and Social Development, but these entities lacked sufficient funding to undertake any significant initiatives.

 In the government's effort to ensure that there is adequate representation of people with disability in roles of position, there are 5 seats in parliament which have been reserved for persons with disabilities.

 This initiative is intended to empower a historically marginalized group.